apadalko/SupremeRestKit/README.md

 ## "Why I should use this?"

-probably, have model like this :
+You have json model like this :

 ```json
 {